MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/dmclient-csp.md

 <!-- Device-Provider-{ProviderID}-MultipleSession-IntervalForScheduledRetriesForUserSession-Description-Begin -->
 <!-- Description-Source-DDF -->
 The waiting time (in minutes) for the initial set of retries as specified by the number of retries in NumberOfScheduledRetriesForUserSession.
-If IntervalForScheduledRetriesForUserSession is not set, then the default value is used.
+If IntervalForScheduledRetriesForUserSession isn't set, then the default value is used.
 Default value is 1440.
 If the value is 0, this schedule is disabled.
 <!-- Device-Provider-{ProviderID}-MultipleSession-IntervalForScheduledRetriesForUserSession-Description-End -->

 <!-- Device-Provider-{ProviderID}-MultipleSession-IntervalForScheduledRetriesForUserSession-Editable-Begin -->